 The totem itself is a symbol that represents this animal.
 This could be any number of items – a crest, a totem pole, an emblem, a small figurine, and engraved or painted stone, or anything else that depicts your animal guide.

 Note: Native American totems did not include all of the animals listed below, as many of these creatures did not exist in North America; or, in some cases, not at all (such as the unicorn.)
 However; the concept of “totems,” by whatever name they were called, have been known throughout the world since the earliest days of Greek Mythology.
 Though the unicorn and dragon are generally accepted as centuries old mythical creatures of Europeans, pictures of these fabled animals have been found in Native American tapestries and pictographs.
+It is also worth noting that not all Native American tribes held these beliefs.

 |Alligator||Maternal, revenge oriented, quickness, aggression, stealth, efficiency, basic survival instincts.|